andrewmccalip/doomscroller/README.md

 ## Troubleshooting and FAQ

 ### Device not working with iPhone: ###
-* iOS functionality is currently not supported.
-Contact Andrew for alternatives such as store credit or a return.
+* You're out of luck until our cracked squad of software engineers gets iOS functionality working.
+Talk to Andrew about getting store credit or a return.

-### Adjusting Scroll Speed and Responsiveness: ###
+### Can I adjust scroll speed and responsiveness? ###

-* Modify user settings in the main .ino file.
-Adjust scale and max velocity for performance.
-Experiment with the buffer lengths in moving averages for desired responsiveness.
+* Absolutely!
+There are a set of user adjustable values in the top of the main .ino file.
+Most important factors are scale and max velocity.
+Suggested values are provided as a starting point.
+*  The buffer lengths of the moving averages buffers can also be adjusted.
+A shorter buffer will result in a more snappy response, but will have more velocity ripple.

-### Connection Issues: ###
+### Connection is laggy: ###
-* Latency or choppy scroll action can often be fixed by a magnetic swipe before pairing to optimize Bluetooth update rates.
+* If there is latency and chunky feeling scroll action, there is a chance that the Bluetooth pairing rate has been negotiated incorrectly.
+BLE operates at a range of update rates, depending on what the phone determines.
+I've noticed that if you're pairing while the device is in idle mode, it can put it into a low rate mode which results in chunky scrolling.
+Best practice is to perform a single swipe magnetic swipe right before pairing

 ### Entering Bootloader Mode: ###
 * Perform a double magnetic tap on the "C" letter of the PCB to enter bootloader mode, mimicking a double-click of the onboard reset switch.
 This will present the device as a removable USB drive for firmware updates.